 There have been conflicting studies on whether the popular herbicide can cause cancer.
+The product’s EU license is set to expire at the end of the year, and a decision over whether to extend it is pending.

 The World Health Organisation’s cancer agency has classified glyphosate as a probable carcinogen.
 But the Commission asked for the scientific opinion of the European Chemicals Agency, which said the substance cannot be classified as such.
-The pesticides industry say the product has been found to be safe and should continue to be sold.
+The pesticides industry says the product has been found to be safe and should continue to be sold.